chidiokeke2/New-wheels-project-Showcasing-ETL-with-SQL/README.md

 4. Querying the Data with DML
 5. Tables,Views and Functions
 6. Automating data transformation with Stored Procedures & Functions
-7. reating Business Presentation to present insights from the data
+7. Creating Business Presentation to present insights from the data